 PEPSSI's sectors have different efficiencies.
 This was tested in-flight by pointing each sector to the same direction relative to the solar wind flow and comparing the response.
 For the B channels we use the test that was performed around 2007 DOY 287, where the high-energy count rates were high enough to accumulate enough counts for a significant result.
-For the L channels we use the test that as performed around 2015 DOY 8, after the electronic thresholds were optimized to distinguish directions well (see 11.4.3.5 N1 and D_N1/L rates).
+For the L channels we use the test that as performed around 2015 DOY 8, after the electronic thresholds were optimized to distinguish directions well (see Section 11.4.1.7).
 The result is applied to the entire mission but might not be reliable for the L channels before 2014 DOY 178.